|Text: James 5:7-8

 looking for a parking spot at the shopping centre during the lead up to Christmas;

 waiting at a fast lane check out at the supermarket when the person in front has an item that requires a price check;

 waiting for a teenager to come home after a night out.

 In our text today James is encouraging us to be patient.
 Patience is a quality we admire in the driver behind us as we have several goes at reverse parking but one we can't stand in the driver in front of us who is just dawdling along.

 There are many things that encourage us to be impatient and to demand instant action.
-We go to the One-Hour Photo processors and the One hour dry-cleaners.
-There is medication that promises "fast, fast relief," and there are Express Mail Deliveries, emails, microwave dinners, instant cake mixes, instant information through computer technology.
+There is medication that promises "fast, fast relief," and there are Express Mail Deliveries, emails and text messages that can be answered instantly, microwave dinners, instant cake mixes, instant information through computer technology, online shopping from anywhere in the world with fast deliveries.
 And if we don't get action within a reasonable time we get annoyed.

 Be patient, says today's text.
 "Be patient until the coming of the Lord".
 This is a thought found elsewhere in the New Testament.
 Galatians lists patience as one of the fruits of the Spirit.
 Paul in Colossians states, "May you be strong with all the strength that comes from his glorious power, and may you be prepared to endure everything with patience" (1.11).
 And later in Colossians we read, "As God's chosen ones, holy and beloved, cloth yourselves with compassion, kindness, humility, meekness and patience".

 And of course there are many examples of both patience and impatience in the Bible.
 Moses' patience came to an end when he caught the people of Israel in idolatry worshipping the golden calf.
 He threw down the stone tablets on which the law was written, smashing them into a million pieces.
 And also, he impatiently struck the rock when the people of Israel were again, true to form, impatiently complaining of their thirst.
 And for that, Moses lost his privilege of entering into the Promised Land.